jewelsofthought/neshama/site/posts/qkab/trinity.md

 ### Three's

-3 states, 3 responses, 3 reactions: positive, negative & neutral; for, against, not-sure; pro, anti, on the fence; beginning ($$1$$), end ($$\infty$$), middle&mdash;which is everything inbetween, and forms the "visible" segment.
+3 states, 3 responses, 3 reactions: positive, negative & neutral; for, against, not-sure; beginning ($$1$$), end ($$\infty$$), middle&mdash;which is everything inbetween which forms the "visible" segment.

-One could also term in masculine, feminine, and the {[Vesica Pisces](vesica_pisces.html)} as the interface described between the two.
+In masculine and feminine terms, the {[Vesica Pisces](vesica_pisces.html)} becomes an expression of the interface shared between the two.

 Two ways to deal with the middle: [Excluded middle](/posts/qkab/middle/) (used mainly in mathematics, and logic, and fascist regimes), or the [included middle](/posts/qkab/middle/).

-However, the boundaries of the space are defined (expressed) by the extremes (or the limits/boundaries).
+The boundaries of the space are defined (expressed) by the extremes or the limits of that space.
 Thus is it the extremists, what we call the fanatics, or zealots, that pull society this way or that.

+The center will always have an influence, and its power is to perpetuate itself&mdash;for the power to live forever.

 ### 3 shapes